Realistic Rock in Photoshop Tutorial

 As always, please leave a comment and let me know your thoughts.
 Also. let me know what kinds of tutorials you would like to see in the future.

-4 responses to “Realistic Rock in Photoshop Tutorial”
+4 thoughts on “Realistic Rock in Photoshop Tutorial”

 Su